Powers of Finance and General Purposes Committee

 1. POLICIES PROCEDURES AND DOCUMENTS

-To keep under review the strategic objectives of the School and the School Improvement Plan which now incorporates the Action Plan following inspection.
-To keep under review and to be responsible for advising the Governing Body on matters relating to the following policies, procedures, statements and other documents.
+To keep under review the strategic objectives of the School and the School Improvement Plan To keep under review and to be responsible for advising the Governing Board on matters relating to the following policies, procedures, statements and other documents.
 To monitor the implementation of these where appropriate and to ensure that they are well publicised.

 1.1 Accessibility Plan